Admissible transformations and Lie symmetries of linear systems of second-order ordinary differential equations: Algebraic auxiliary equations and class reparameterization

 \begin{remark} If the system~$\mathsf S_2$ is of the more general form $\theta''=\mathit\Psi(x,u,\theta')$, then the map $\mathsf\Psi_*\colon G^\sim_{\mathcal K}\to G^\sim_{\mathcal K}$ is defined by $G^\sim_{\mathcal K}\ni\mathscr T\mapsto\mathsf\Psi_*\mathscr T$, where the components of the transformation~$\mathsf\Psi_*\mathscr T$~are

 \end{remark}

 It is clear that the significant equivalence group of the class~$\mathcal K$ obtained in the proof of Theorem~\ref{thm:OnSignificantEquivGroups} is in general not unique since the construction of the homomorphism~$\mathsf\Psi_*$ depends on splitting the arbitrary-element tuple~$\theta$ into ``parametric'' and ``leading'' parts.
-If the intersection $G^\sim_{\mathcal K}\cap G^\sim_{\bar{\mathcal K}}$ is a significant equivalence group of the class $\mathcal K$, then it is called the \emph{canonical significant equivalence group} of the class~$\mathcal K$.
+If the intersection $G^\sim_{\mathcal K}\cap G^\sim_{\bar{\mathcal K}}$ is a significant equivalence group of the class $\mathcal K$, then we call it the \emph{canonical significant equivalence group} of the class~$\mathcal K$.

 To factor out the insignificant equivalence group~$G^{{\rm i}\sim}_{\mathcal K}$ from the entire equivalence group~$G^\sim_{\mathcal K}$ of~$\mathcal K$, we reparameterize the class~$\mathcal K$ via making the substitution $\mathsf\Psi\colon\theta''=\mathit\Psi(x,u,\theta')$ for~$\theta''$ into~$\mathsf K_\theta$, $\mathsf S_1$ and~$\mathsf S_3$.
 Thus, the required reparameterization~$\mathcal K_{\mathsf\Psi}$ of the class~$\mathcal K$ consists of the systems~$\mathsf K_\theta|_{\mathsf\Psi}^{}$, where the tuple~$\theta'$ is assumed as the arbitrary-element tuple and runs through the joint solution set of the auxiliary system of differential equations $\mathsf S_1|_{\mathsf\Psi}^{}$ and the auxiliary system of differential and algebraic inequalities $\mathsf S_3|_{\mathsf\Psi}^{}$.
 It is not correct to say that the class~$\mathcal K_{\mathsf\Psi}$ is a subclass of the class~$\bar{\mathcal K}$.
 Instead of this, we write $\mathcal K_{\mathsf\Psi}\hookrightarrow\bar{\mathcal K}$, denoting that the class~$\mathcal K_{\mathsf\Psi}$ is associated, via the reparameterization in the above way, with the subclass~$\mathcal K$ of the class~$\bar{\mathcal K}$.